Preventing Separation Anxiety In Your Puppy

 Creating a Safe and Secure Crate Space

 If your puppy feels secure in a crate, it can serve as a retreat and safe space when you're not home.
-Ensure that the crate is comfortable, well-ventilated, and the appropriate size for your growing puppy.
+Ensure that the crate is comfortable, well-ventilated, and the appropriate for your growing puppy.
 Provide cozy bedding and leave the crate door open so your puppy can freely access it whenever they want to rest or feel safe.

 Seeking Professional Help